kubeedge/kubeedge/docs/kubeedge.md

 KubeEdge is composed of these components:

 - **Edged:** Edged is an agent running on edge node for managing user's application.
-- **[EdgeHub](modules/edgehub):** EdgeHub is a web socket client, which is responsible for interacting with **Huawei Cloud IEF service**, including sync cloud side resources update, report edged side host and device status changes.
+- **[EdgeHub](modules/edgehub.html):** EdgeHub is a web socket client, which is responsible for interacting with **Huawei Cloud IEF service**, including sync cloud side resources update, report edged side host and device status changes.
-- **[EventBus](modules/eventbus):** EventBus is a MQTT client to interact with MQTT server(mosquitto), offer subscribe and publish capability to other components.
+- **[EventBus](modules/eventbus.html):** EventBus is a MQTT client to interact with MQTT server(mosquitto), offer subscribe and publish capability to other components.
-- **[DeviceTwin](modules/devicetwin):** DeviceTwin is responsible for storing device status and syncing device status to the cloud.
+- **[DeviceTwin](modules/devicetwin.html):** DeviceTwin is responsible for storing device status and syncing device status to the cloud.
 It also provides query interfaces for applications.
-- **[MetaManager](modules/metamanager):** MetaManager is the message processor and between edged and edgehub.
-It's also responsible for storing/retrieving metadata to/from a lightweight database(SQLite).
+- **[MetaManager](modules/metamanager.html):** MetaManager is the message processor between edged and edgehub.
+It is also responsible for storing/retrieving metadata to/from a lightweight database(SQLite).

 ## Architecture